aspreet31/healthcare-services/README.md

    git clone <repository-url> //https://github.com/aspreet31/healthcare-services.git cd healthcare-services

- ### if having then unzip and open folder healthcare-services-main
+ ### if having then unzip then open folder healthcare-services-main
-3.  **Install Dependencies**
+2.  **Install Dependencies** - in vs terminal
    Once inside the project directory, install the necessary dependencies by running: npm install

-   After the installation is complete, start the development server with: npm run dev
+3. After the installation is complete, start the development server with: npm run dev
 **Access the Application**
    Open your web browser and go to http://localhost:5173/ to view the application.